ibwgr/warranty-tracker/README.md

 ## Installation
 ### MariaDB
 Set up mariaDB for local development and testing using Docker:

+The docker compose uses by default port 3333 for the mariaDB database.
+Ensure that this port is not occupied by another application prior to running this command.

 1. install docker on your host
+2. start docker
-2. copy the dev.env file and save it as .env
+3. copy the dev.env file and save it as .env
-3. fire up your terminal and go to the root directory of the project
+4. fire up your terminal and go to the root directory of the project
-4. run the following docker command: `docker-compose up`
+5. run the following docker command: `docker-compose up`

 ## Module
 xXx